Shihab-278/Outing-BD-Client/README.md

 # Outing BD Tour and Travel Website
+This is my University project.Team of Shihab Uddin, MD.
+Abir Hossain , MD.
+Shariful Islam and Shahriar Ahamed Sifat.

 Outing BD is a web platform designed for travel enthusiasts, offering information and guides for various destinations.
 Users can easily book tour packages along with guides, ensuring a seamless travel experience.